-Will Contests: Potential Pitfalls
+Will Contests Potential Pitfalls

 Last week I attended six hours of classes sponsored by the New York State Bar Association to help attorneys gain a deeper understanding in their practice area and to keep them abreast of changes in the law.
 The subject of these classes centered around estate litigation – specifically, on the topic of will contests.
 Although our firm focuses mostly on drafting and planning, it is virtually impossible to be a good draftsperson and advisor without a deep understanding of the potential pitfalls that could lead to litigation.